 Centipedes and Millipedes, Pacific Northwest

-Harpaphe Haydeniana Millipedes (almond scented millipede) are a common sight on coast of BC, it stands out with its bright yellow spots running the length of the black body.
+Harpaphe Haydeniana Millipedes (almond scented millipede) are a common sight in the Pacific Northwest, it stands out with its bright yellow spots running the length of the black body.
 These spots are a warning to predators that this millipede is poisonous.
 When threatened, it emits a cyanide gas that smells like almonds but is quite poisonous to other small creatures.

 Full grown, it can reach up to 7 cm long.
 The body is divided into 20 segments, the males have 30 pairs of legs and the females have 31.
 One of the male’s leg pairs is modified and used to transfer sperm to the female.